MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 It's the same parameter as the one described in the [above section](#app-name-parameter).

-#### Platform parameter

-This parameter specifies which platform the current update is targeting, and can be either `android`, `ios` or `windows` (case-insensitive).
-This value is only used for properly bundling the app's update contents and isn't sent to the server.

 #### Deployment name parameter

 It's the same parameter as the one described in the [above section](#deployment-name-parameter).